32 things to do on Tamborine Mountain

 15. Everything the light touches is ours

 Set the alarm for nice and early and catch at least one sunrise while you’re on the mountain.
 The picks of the vantage points are Eagle Heights Resort, Golf Course Road, Magnetic Drive, Licuala Drive and Guanaba Road.
-Mount Tamborine is 550m above sea level, so on a clear morning, views can stretch from Tweed Heads up to Moreton Bay.
+Tamborine Mountain is 550m above sea level, so on a clear morning, views can stretch from Tweed Heads up to Moreton Bay.

 16. Go on, take a hike